judith-bourque/quarto-pub-2/README.md

 ## Update the book

+The GitHub Action used in this repository depends on locally rendered computations.

 1. In your terminal, run `quarto render` to update the `_freeze` directory
 2. Commit the changes and push to main